elmejdki/github-treding-repositories/README.md

 # GitHub Trending Repositories

-This Project main idea is to fetch the most started github repositories on the last 7 days, I did work on this project based on some requirement by a company called Veed.io for a technical front end interview
+This Project main idea is to fetch the most started github repositories on the last 7 days, I did work on this project based on some requirement by a company for a technical front end interview

 # Preview